DonPwrShellHunt/DHPutty/Docs/about_DHPutty.md

  When storing a new session via the PuTTY GUI it is common to use the hostname as the name of the session, but the matching ability of Get-PuttySession allows the name (and Title) to convey any additional information you might find useful.
 So, in addition to finding and starting up sessions where hostnames match a certain pattern, you can extend that to matching session names, or matching Titles.

-By incorporating the Title (WinTitle) as a PuttySession property, you can easily map running PuTTY processes via the WinTitle in a process.
+By incorporating the WinTitle as a PuttySession property, you can easily map running PuTTY processes via the MainWindowTitle in a System.Diagnostics.Process.

 ```
-PS> Get-Process -Name Putty | where WinTitle -like '*created by DHPutty*'
+PS> Get-Process -Name Putty | where MainWindowTitle -like '*created by DHPutty*'
 ```

 ## PuTTY VERSIONS